-The new Landtagsge-bäude or "Parliamentary Building", completed in 2008, houses the Landtag, Liechtenstein’s Parliament.
+The Landtagsgebäude or "Parliamentary Building", completed in 2008, houses the Landtag, Liechtenstein’s Parliament.

 - Although Liechtenstein is a small country, it offers a very favorable economic environment.
 Unemployment rates are very low.

-- For a population of close to 38,000, there are over 37, (2015) people employed in Liechtenstein.
-Two thirds of this number are foreigners, most of whom, nearly 20,000, commute daily to Liechtenstein from Austria, Switzerland or nearby Germany.
+- For a population of about 40,000, there are over 41,352 people employed in Liechtenstein.
+23,249 of those employees are foreigners, most of whom commute daily to Liechtenstein from Austria, Switzerland or nearby Germany.

-- The largest contributor to Liechtenstein’s economy is its manufacturing sector at 40% of the GDP.
-Second at 28% is general services (such as consulting, marketing, architecture) and third is its financial services sector at 24%.
+- The largest contributor to Liechtenstein’s economy is its manufacturing sector.
+Along with construction it makes up at 41.6% of the GDP.
+Second, at 37.3%, is general services (such as consulting, marketing, architecture) and third is its financial services sector at 21.1%.

-- Liechtenstein’s companies manufacture a variety of products, such as power tools, automative steering systems, data storage solutions, audio-visual equipment, convenience foods, and dental products.
+- Liechtenstein’s companies manufacture a variety of products, such as power tools, automotive steering systems, data storage solutions, audio-visual equipment, convenience foods, and dental products.

 - In addition to a vibrant economy, Liechtenstein also offers a broad cultural spectrum.

 - There are museums that exhibit selections from the Princely Family’s extensive art collection, both at the Kunstmuseum in Vaduz and at the Liechtenstein Museum in Vienna.
 There is a National Museum, as well as museums that focus on the history of skiing and Liechtenstein’s production of artful stamps.